 Day trips require a lot of energy and wearing comfortable shoes as you will be on your feet all day.
 On one trip, Lulu made the rookie mistake of wearing new trainers which she ended regretting throughout the trip.
 Stick to shoes which give you support and comfort.

 You are only going away for about 12 hours so travel light.
 My small backpack contains: my camera, a re-usable water bottle, some snacks, power bank, adaptor, antibacterial gel, tissue and lipgloss.
 Let’s not forget the most important accessory: a TravelEatSlay hoodie or tshirt- of course! 🙂

 A snack pack is usually provided on a TravelEatSlay day trip, I have been lucky to be gifted snacks by brands like Propercorn, Olu Olu Foods and Livia’s .
 Snacks came in handy when we travelled to Oslo which is one of the most expensive cities I have visited.

 Navigating around a new city can be daunting.
 However apps like City Mapper and Google Maps come in handy.
 After all you didn’t hop on a flight for the day to get lost or just to look at buildings right.
-Unless you have travelled to Copenhagen where every building is aesthetically pleasing and the perfect back drop for a selfie.
+Unlike Copenhagen where every building is aesthetically pleasing and the perfect back drop for a selfie.

-Seeing as the travel borders are beginning to reopen I would recommend trying day trips for anyone who is really itching to travel but wants to stay close to home.
+In conclusion, as the travel borders are beginning to reopen I recommend day trips for anyone who is really itching to travel but wants to stay close to home.
 Ensure that you take the necessary safety checks prior to travelling including being up to date with the quarantine regulations.

 To be added to our newletter and receive updates on our next day trips contact email@example.com